The global environmental emergency - not only the climate crisis but also large-scale biodiversity loss - is the biggest challenge facing the world.

 Monkey Business is a touring exhibition, currently at the Horniman Museum & Gardens, that shows how primates have evolved and adapted over time.
 It explores the relationship between humans our closest living relatives.
 With over 7 billion humans on the planet, primates have been forced to live with an expanding human presence.
 Human activity is putting many primate species at risk of extinction and the exhibition makes the case that it doesn’t have to be this way.

 A major redevelopment of our gallery for young children, Adventure Planet, seeks to increase hands-on engagement with biodiversity issues and habitat protection.
-This gallery is due to open to the public in winter 2021/22.
+This gallery is due to open to the public in spring 2022.

 As an employer, we are working with our teams to better understand and quantify the carbon impact of our work, and to develop and adopt new ways of working.
 By raising and maintaining awareness and providing the necessary resources and training we aim to deliver long-lasting change.
 We encourage active participation, corporately and individually, and have established an Advocates Group - green ‘champions’ from within our staff and volunteer teams - to help share and promote best practices and information.